 After you have created some masters you want to duplicate, the book teaches you how to use RTV (room-temperature vulcanizing) liquid rubber to make sturdy and dependable molds.
 You can use these molds over and over to make your own lures in the spirit of centuries of master fishermen.

-The book is available only directly from me.
+The book is available only here on my website.
+See below.

 Fair warning.
 You may have to act quickly.
 This is a short run book with a limited number of copies.